msg-systems/WPF-GUI-Localizer/README.md

 ## Install

-The WPF-GUI-Localizer library can be installed through [NuGet](https://www.nuget.org/packages/GUILocalizer).
+The WPF-GUI-Localizer library can be loaded via [NuGet](https://www.nuget.org/packages/GUILocalizer).

-Additionally both the .NET Framework version 4.7.2 or higher as well as Excel have to be installed.
+As dependencies, both the .NET Framework version 4.7.2 or higher as well as Excel need to be installed.

 ## Trying out the library

-You can run an example application with this library already integrated in the Examples folder of this repository (no IDE required).
+You can run an demo app utilizing this library by loading it from the 'Examples' folder of this repository (no IDE required).

 Alternatively you can open the WPF-GUI-Localizer solution in an IDE and run or debug the Example_Excel and Example_Resources projects.